54nd339/Portfolio/content/posts/physics/fluids.md

 ---
-title: Fluids
+title: Fluids - The Flowing Symphony of Nature
-description: Unveiling the mechanical properties of fluids, from pressure and viscosity to surface tension and flow regimes.
+description: Fluids - they’re not just for drinking!
+From the mighty ocean waves to the syrup that refuses to leave your bottle, this post dives into the wild physics of liquids and gases.
+Learn why things float, why planes fly, and why your coffee stays put—until it doesn’t.
+Science has never flowed better!
 date: 2023-02-01
 draft: false
 slug: /pensieve/physics/fluids